Learn the skills and knowledge required to handle food safely during the storage, preparation, display, service and disposal of food.

 Please visit the SITSS00051 – Food Safety Supervision Skill Set webpage to enrol if you intend to complete the full qualification.

-Assessments must be submitted within 12 months of course completion.
+Assessments, including a third party report, must be submitted within 6 months of enrolment.

 AVELING conducts assurance audits on all learners completing nationally recognised online courses to verify identification and ensure the learner completed the course themselves.